• Dog Snapper

 snapper poke

-Spicy Dog Snapper Poke
+Spicy Dog Snapper Poke Recipe

 What Sets This Poke Recipe Apart

 This particular recipe uses Kewpie mayo and sriracha sauce as the base, with a little bit of soy sauce, sesame oil, and furikake seasoning to really bring the snapper poke together.
 If you’ve every been to Foodland in Hawaii, this is very similar to one of the styles of poke that they have available there.
 One thing that sets my recipe apart, however, is the addition of the crispy fish skins!
-If you’ve never made them before, the full recipe is available.
+If you’ve never made them before, the full recipe is on our website.

 How I Got This Dog Snapper